GRADUATION REQUIREMENTS

 Class credit will be issued at the conclusion of each semester, if the student earns a passing grade in that course.

-All Otsego High School graduates have three required graduation components that must be met for graduation eligibility:
+All Otsego High School graduates have Four required graduation components that must be met for graduation eligibility:

 CORE CURRICULUM & COURSE COMPLETION REQUIREMENTS